-We will not normally issue permits with different groups in from those listed.
+We will not normally issue permits with groups in other than these ones.
 If you need to use a different grouping of radionuclides you should include a document giving your proposal and reasons with the application.

 You do not need to include radionuclides which are present as a result of radioactive decay of the listed radionuclides.